Practice

 -

-consists only of printable ASCII characters
+sconsists only of printable ASCII characters

 Practice

-Approach | Algorithm | Complexity Analysis | Implementation |
+| Approach | Algorithm | Complexity Analysis | Implementation |

 Valid Parentheses

-Given a string s containing just the characters ( ) [ ] { }
+Given a string s containing just the characters ( ) [ ] { }, determine if the input string is valid.

 An input string is valid if: